-First of all let me point out that the picture you see for this product is the incorrect picture but the specifications are correct.
+First of all, let me point out that the picture you see for this product is the incorrect picture but the specifications are correct.
 So let me describe the design of this unit.
 It is about 2 inches in length, about 3/4 of an inch in width, and just a little less than 1/2 an inch in depth; so it is very small.
-It will not disturb any thing else plugged in to your other USB ports.
-If you have some USB ports in the front of your computer (like me), it would even be easier to use.
+It will not disturb anything else plugged into your other USB ports.
+If you have some USB ports in front of your computer (like me), it would even be easier to use.
 It weighs between 5 and 6 ounces.

-Well it does not take much to install this thing and get it working.
-The instruction booklet says to remove any existing (Bluetooth) drivers from you computer and then install the drivers from the included CD.
-After the drivers are installed, just take the cap off and plug it in to one of your computers available USB port.
-If the drivers are install properly, you computer will automatically recognize the adapter.
-And if you have not noticed already, this is not a plug-n-play (pnp) device so you will definitely need the driver CD that is included in the package.
+Well, it does not take much to install this thing and get it working.
+The instruction booklet says to remove any existing (Bluetooth) drivers from your computer and then install the drivers from the included CD.
+After the drivers are installed, just take the cap off and plug it into one of your computers available USB port.
+If the drivers are installed properly, your computer will automatically recognize the adapter.
+And if you have not noticed already, this is not a plug-n-play (PNP) device so you will definitely need the driver CD that is included in the package.

-The first time is always the hardest because you are not sure what you are doing (Hmmm?).
-No… seriously, once you have it setup properly the first time you will be all set there after.
+The first time is always the hardest because you are not sure what you are doing (Hmm?).
+No… seriously, once you have it set up properly the first time you will be all set thereafter.
 Since I wanted to connect to my mobile phone, it took me about 20 minutes to figure out how the whole thing worked.
 I also found a software program that downloads all data from my phone to my computer via Bluetooth.

 If I wanted to connect to my mouse or keyboard then I would just use the FastLink button on the adapter itself to find, pair, and connect to the devices.
 But since I was connecting to my phone, I needed to use the Bluetooth Serial Port and configure the software to work with that port (COM3, COM4, etc).